-This learning experience builds on the last activity by helping students create a "resource kit" (or "tool kit" or "treasure chest" as elementary students may call it) of personal resources.
-Personal resources are internal, external, or imagined things that serve to bring about sensations of greater well-being in the body.
+This learning experience builds on the last activity by helping students create a "treasure chest" of personal resources.
+Personal resources are internal, external or imagined things that serve to bring about sensations of greater well-being in the body.
 They are unique to each person.
 Thinking about a personal resource tends to bring sensations of well-being to the body.
 It is good to have more than one resource, because a particular resource might not work all the time.
 For example, some resources might serve to energize us when we are feeling down, while others might calm us when we're feeling hyperactive.

 It is important to practice resourcing along with tracking, since it is the tracking skill that builds body literacy.